 Vacation credits are earned upon completion of one month of service.
 One month of service shall be defined as having been on paid status for eleven full days within the month.
-However, vacation leave may not be taken until completion of six months of service, unless prior arrangements have been made as part of an employment offer.
-Temporary and part-time employees are not eligible to receive and use vacation credits.
+Part-time employees are not eligible to receive and use vacation credits.

 At no time can vacation be used before the date it is earned, or used in units of less than one-half hour.
 An employee must have the prior approval of their supervisor before vacation can be taken.
-Request for vacation is recorded on the Leave Request Form, must be approved by the employee's supervisor, and submitted to the Human Resources Office prior to the vacation leave commencing.
+Request for vacation should be submitted on the ADP Payroll & Human Resources system, and must be approved by the employee's supervisor prior to the vacation leave commencing.

 At no time may an employee use accrued vacation hours in lieu of sick leave hours, except when an employee is on an approved leave status.
 Employees are required to exhaust their sick leave prior to requesting use of accrued vacation hours for sick leave.
-Requests for using vacation leave in lieu of sick leave must be approved by the employee's supervisor and are subject to the approval of the human resources manager.
+Requests for using vacation leave in lieu of sick leave must be approved by the employee's supervisor and are subject to the approval of the Human Resources Department.